mgooood/react-memory-game/README.md

 ## 🎮 Play the Game

-You can play the game online at: [Memory Game on GitHub Pages](https://mgooood.github.io/react-memory-game/)
+You can play the game online at: <a href="https://mgooood.github.io/react-memory-game/" target="_blank">Memory Game on GitHub Pages</a>

 ## ✨ Features